numaproj/numaflow/docs/APIs.md

 <em>(Optional)</em>
 <p>

-Limits define the limitations such as buffer read batch size for all the vertices of a pipeline, will override pipeline level settings
+Limits define the limitations such as read batch size for the mono vertex.
 </p>

 </td>